IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The list of parent dataset field names for which the LDN Announce workflow step should send messages.
 See :doc:`/developers/workflows` for details.

+.. _:GlobusBasicToken:

 :GlobusBasicToken
 +++++++++++++++++

-GlobusBasicToken encodes credentials for Globus Integration - see :doc:`/developers/big-data-support` for details.
+GlobusBasicToken encodes credentials for Globus integration.
+See :ref:`globus-support` for details.

 :GlobusEndpoint
 +++++++++++++++

-GlobusEndpoint is Globus endpoint id used with Globus Integration - see :doc:`/developers/big-data-support` for details.
+GlobusEndpoint is Globus endpoint id used with Globus integration.
+See :ref:`globus-support` for details.

 :GlobusStores
 +++++++++++++

-A comma-separated list of the S3 stores that are configured to support Globus Integration - see :doc:`/developers/big-data-support` for details.
+A comma-separated list of the S3 stores that are configured to support Globus integration.
+See :ref:`globus-support` for details.

 :GlobusAppURL
 +++++++++++++

-The URL where the Dataverse Globus app has been deployed to support Globus Integration - see :doc:`/developers/big-data-support` for details.
+The URL where the `dataverse-globus <https://github.com/scholarsportal/dataverse-globus>`_ "transfer" app has been deployed to support Globus integration.
+See :ref:`globus-support` for details.

 :GlobusPollingInterval
 ++++++++++++++++++++++

 The interval in seconds between Dataverse calls to Globus to check on upload progress.
 Defaults to 50 seconds.
+See :ref:`globus-support` for details.

 :GlobusSingleFileTransfer
 +++++++++++++++++++++++++

-A true/false option to add a Globus transfer option to the file download menu which is not yet fully supported in the dataverse-globus app - see :doc:`/developers/big-data-support` for details.
+A true/false option to add a Globus transfer option to the file download menu which is not yet fully supported in the dataverse-globus app.
+See :ref:`globus-support` for details.